 In 2009, the Mount Tabor Historic Structures Report identified ways the City of Portland could preserve features of the historic reservoirs.
 To comply with a federal and state mandate, the Water Bureau disconnected these reservoirs from the water system in 2015.
-City Council also passed Resolution #37146 in 2015, dedicating $4 million to preservation, and calling on the Water Bureau and the Mount Tabor Neighborhood Association to work together on priorities.
-The planning and oversight team now includes the Water Bureau, Portland Parks and Recreation, the Mount Tabor Neighborhood Association, and Friends of Mount Tabor Park.
+City Council also passed Resolution #37146 in 2015, dedicating $4 million to preservation, and calling on the Water Bureau and the Mt.
+Tabor Neighborhood Association to work together on priorities.
+The planning and oversight team now includes the Water Bureau, Portland Parks and Recreation, the Mt.
+Tabor Neighborhood Association, and Friends of Mt.
+Tabor Park.

 In spring 2016, this team hired Rob Dortignacq, the architect who worked on the 2009 report, to write an update.
 Dortignacq updated the report with information about current conditions and construction costs.
 The 2016 Addendum produced by Dortignacq allowed the team to set realistic priorities for the $4 million City Council had committed.